 High amounts of distortion are present across the volume range on the UJ6300.
 As expected, it rises somewhat linearly with the level at which it is set to.

 The UJ6300 runs LG's webOS 3.5, which has a lot of advanced options while still being easy to navigate.
 The remote has several buttons that open quick menus to easily change common settings, yet digging deeper into the interface reveals a lot of low-level options.
 The included remote is unfortunately very basic and lacks the microphone and pointer features of LG's smart remote.
-Content can be played from the TV's many apps, cast to the TV from a smartphone or tablet, and played from a USB drive plugged into one of the TV's two USB ports.

 The included remote lacks any smart features.
 Its rubber chunk buttons are more clumsy to press than the buttons on the remotes of higher end TVs.
 It has a large array of buttons, but fortunately, all the commonly used buttons are clustered around the navigation pad within easy reach, except the power and input buttons on the top.
 This remote is nearly identical to the basic LG remote from last year.

 We tested the 43" (43UJ6300).
 For the most part, we expect our review to be valid for the 49" (49UJ6300), 55" (55UJ6300) and 65" (65UJ6300).

 If someone comes across a different type of panel or if their LG UJ6300 doesn't correspond to our review, let us know and we will update the review.